 For more images and further information about previous productions go to Sacré Théâtre

-A film of last year's production Ubu: La Grande Bouffe adapted from Jarry's Ubu roi can be viewed below.
+A film of our 2015 production Ubu: La Grande Bouffe adapted from Jarry's Ubu roi can be viewed below.

 Alfred Jarry's notorious riot-provoking early absurdist lampoon, Ubu Roi, presents an arch-acquisitor who ingests all he can lay his hands on, egged on by his equallly voracious and bloodthirsty wife.
 This production framed key scenes from Jarry with contemporary commentary set in an upmarket (Norwich?) restaurant and cameo inserts of the French translations of Shakespeare scences Jarry drew on.
 Cartoon graphics and raw music and sound effects from the Red Herrings launched this extravaganza into the Norfolk night.